-- What type of investor are you? (conservative, moderate, or aggressive).
+- What type of investor are you when it comes to risk? (conservative, moderate, or aggressive).

-- How soon do you need your money? (less than a year, 2 to five years, or 5+ years).
+- How soon do you need your money? (less than a year, 2 to 5 years, or 5+ years).

 And don’t worry...
 If you’re not sure what you should invest in, Stash will offer personalized guidance to help you decide.